Zebreus/create-typescript-thing-lib/README.md

 - [x] Add logging facility
 - [ ] Think about functions for updating existing codebases
 - [x] Add support for projects without git
+- [ ] Automatically find default branch if not specified